 We will work in small teams workshopping your outlines and project structure.
 We will also review additional reporting and fieldwork that may be needed.

-We will discuss the specific challenges of writing about international issues, including how to capture the audience’s attention and how to convey the historical, political and economic context of complex foreign stories.
-We will analyze best practices writing examples in all mediums.
+We will discuss the specific challenges of reporting on global issues, including how to capture the audience’s attention and how to convey the historical, political and economic context of complex foreign stories.
+We will analyze best practices in writing (for print and audio) and in photography.